RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/cloning.md

 oc get vm
 ```

+Again, we have two VM's, our original stopped, and our new clone running:

 ~~~bash
 NAME                  AGE    STATUS    READY fc34-original         106m   Stopped   False fc34-original-clone   89s    Running   True
 ~~~

+Let's check our VMI list:

 ```execute-1
 oc get vmi
 ```

+Here our running VM is showing with our new IP address, in the example case it's "*192.168.123.71*":

 ~~~bash
 NAME                  AGE   PHASE     IP               NODENAME                       READY